pjhop/dnamarray_crossreactivity/README.md

 Scripts accompanying the manuscript 'Crossreactive probes on Illumina DNA methylation arrays: a large study on ALS shows that a cautionary approach is warranted in interpreting epigenome-wide association studies'.
 This repository contains the scripts used for analyses.
 For convenience, we wrapped several functions into an R package, which is available at: https://github.com/pjhop/DNAmCrosshyb.

+## Data availability
+The data used in downstream analyses can be downloaded from: <zenodo link>.
+All downstream analyses in c9_analysis.Rmd (https://github.com/pjhop/dnamarray_crossreactivity/blob/master/analysis/c9_analysis.Rmd) and in supplementary_note.Rmd (https://github.com/pjhop/dnamarray_crossreactivity/blob/master/analysis/supplementary_note.Rmd) can be reproduced using the deposited data as follows:
+- Clone this repository: <git clone  https://github.com/pjhop/dnamarray_crossreactivity.git>
+- Download the data ('data.zip') and place it in the top directory of the dnamarray_crossreactivity folder.
+- Unzip the data.zip folder

 ## Overview
 **R**: Contains some reusable scripts for plotting and mapping probes to sequences.
 **analysis**: Contains scripts used for the analyses presented in the paper